 - Start a journal.
 Write in it every day, just briefly, what you were feeling when you felt the urge to eat, and see if there are patterns.
 Include a brief statement of what you could have done instead of eat that may have helped.
 This can be a powerful source of insight and encouragement

 - Involve someone else!
 Find someone you can trust and let them know you are struggling, set up an arrangement where you can let them know when you are struggling, and promise them you will let them know if you emotionally eat.
 Having support and accountability can be a big help to everyone

 - If you want more information or a more structured approach to emotional or compulsive eating, try reading some helpful books:

-- The Hunger Within by Marilyn Migliore is recommended by therapists as a great workbook to help yourself.
-It’s currently out of print, but that only means you can get it very cheaply
+- The Hunger Within by Marilyn Migliore is recommended by therapists like me as a great workbook to help yourself

 - Healing the Hungry Self by Deirdra Pierce is another well-known and recommended resource by mental health professionals

 If you have tried multiple times and have not been successful, feel as though your eating is getting worse, or if you just want extra support and accountability, it may be time to seek some professional help.
 Psychology Today has the largest directory of therapists in the country and gives someone plenty of options for help.
 Click on the link to take you directly to your search.